prrvchr/vCardOOo/README.md

 ### What has been done for version 1.4.0:

-- Has been tested under LibreOfficeDev 26.2.
+- If an incorrect password is provided when connecting to the data source, it is no longer necessary to restart LibreOffice to attempt to connect again.
 - Requires the **jdbcDriverOOo extension at least version 1.6.0**.
 - Requires the **OAuth2OOo extension at least version 1.6.0**.
+- Has been tested under LibreOfficeDev 26.2.0.0.alpha0 / Python 3.12.11.

 ### What remains to be done for version 1.4.0: